Callum-Robinson/hobby-project-backend/README.md

 This project as part of the Software course including Java and Spring.

-This repo is the back-end fetch api of a Fantasy Database.
+This repo is the back-end for recieving fetch requests and accessing the Fantasy Database.

 The front end can be found at: https://github.com/Callum-Robinson/hobby-project-frontend